-We’ve all been on websites where a pop-up window appears offering a free ebook, report or template in return for your email address – but why is it so popular?
+We’ve all visited websites where a pop-up window appears offering you a free ebook, report or template download in return for your email address – but why is it so popular?
 What’s the reasoning behind it?
 Let’s find out.

 What is a Lead Magnet?